das-developers/das2py-server/docs/DataSource.md

 }
 ```

-The top level sub-objects of interface and thier purpose are:
+The top level sub-objects of `interface` and thier purposes are:

 |Key | Value | Required | Purpose  |
 |----|-------|----------|----------|